-- No single-trigger accelerated vesting or payment for equity awards upon a change in control; - Executive stock ownership guidelines that encourage ownership and further align our executives' interests with those of our stockholders; - Prohibition on hedging of Company stock; - A compensation recovery, or "clawback," policy pertaining to both cash and equity incentive-based compensation; - Mandatory minimum vesting period of one year for equity awards; - Annual peer group review with appropriate adjustments to ensure valid comparisons; - · No tax gross-ups allowed except with respect to relocation benefits and required spousal travel; and - Independent compensation consultant engaged by the Committee does not provide any other services to the Company.
+- Base salaries are adjusted infrequently and, accordingly, the base salaries for our executive officers remained flat in fiscal 2020; - Variable short-term cash incentive compensation plan funding is based upon Company performance, with individual awards linked closely to individual performance; and - Emphasis on long-term incentive compensation opportunities to align our executive officers' interests with those of our stockholders, with two-thirds of their target long-term incentive compensation value weighted towards performance-based equity vehicles, the value of which depends on meeting the Company's financial performance targets and our stock price performance. - Only "double-trigger" accelerated vesting or payment for equity awards upon a change in control of the Company; - Executive stock ownership guidelines that require ownership and further align our executive officers' interests with those of our stockholders; - Prohibition on hedging of Company common stock; - A compensation recovery, or "clawback," policy pertaining to both cash and equity incentive-based compensation; - Mandatory minimum vesting period of one year for equity awards; - Annual compensation peer group review with appropriate updates to ensure valid comparisons; - No tax "gross-ups" allowed except with respect to relocation benefits and required spousal travel; and - Independent compensation consultant engaged by the LDCC that does not provide any other services to the Company.

-In making compensation decisions at the outset of fiscal 2017 and throughout the year, the Committee continued to reinforce the linkage between Company performance and executive compensation.
-In keeping with this objective, the Committee maintained its focus on prominently featuring performance-based cash incentives and performance-based equity.
+In making compensation decisions at the outset of fiscal 2020 and throughout the year, the LDCC continued to reinforce the link between Company performance and executive compensation.

-While the targeted level of short-term cash incentive awards for each executive officer, expressed as a percentage of annual base salary, remained unchanged, actual short-term cash incentive award levels slightly increased overall in fiscal 2017 compared to fiscal 2016, as the actual short-term cash incentive awards to Mr. Huyard and Mr. Wehmann increased and the actual short-term cash incentive awards to Mr. Pung and Dr. Wells were the same as those in fiscal 2016.
-At the beginning of the fiscal year, our Board of Directors approved an Adjusted Revenue target of \$925.0 million and an Adjusted EBITDA target of \$268.8 million.
-These performance metrics were used by the Committee to determine funding of the fiscal 2017 cash incentive pools and to drive sustainable top- and bottom-line growth, balancing both short and longer term considerations.
-Our fiscal 2017 results of \$932.2 million in Adjusted Revenue and \$278.6 million in Adjusted EBITDA exceeded target, resulting in funding under both the Broad-Based and Management Incentive Plans at

-119% of budgeted target.
-"Adjusted Revenue" means the Company's GAAP Revenue to remove the impact of revenues related to acquisitions or events deemed by the Committee to have been out of Management's control and occurring in the measurement year.
-"Adjusted EBITDA" means earnings before interest, taxes, depreciation, and amortization ("EBITDA") as adjusted for stock-based compensation expense, restructuring and acquisition-related charges, and other items reflected in the Regulation G schedule published by the Company as an attachment to its quarterly earnings releases.
-In selecting these two financial metrics, both of which are used to determine short-term cash incentive funding and Performance Share Unit earnings, the Committee relied on the fact that the Company is making significant investments in technology infrastructure, solution innovation and distribution which tend to sacrifice short-term performance on certain other metrics (e.g., earnings per share) in favor of enabling longer-term stockholder value creation.
-The Committee believes that these measures best balance the delivery of steady growth against the investments the Company makes.
-Further, using one-year performance periods allows the Committee to reward performance for a time period over which the Company has better visibility.
-Setting goals over a longer term is made difficult due to the complexity and evolving nature of the business problems addressed by our solutions and would lead to an increased probability of setting inaccurate or inappropriate goals.
+The target level of short-term cash incentive awards for each executive officer, expressed as a percentage of annual base salary, remained unchanged in fiscal 2020.
+At the beginning of the fiscal year, our Board of Directors approved an Adjusted Revenue target of \$1,245.0 million and an Adjusted EBITDA target of \$398.5 million.
+These performance measures were selected by the LDCC to determine funding of the fiscal 2020 cash incentive pools and to drive sustainable top-line and bottom-line growth, balancing both short-term and longer-term considerations.
+Our fiscal 2020 results of \$1,294.6 million in Adjusted Revenue (which for fiscal 2020 was the same as GAAP Revenue) and \$463.1 million in Adjusted EBITDA exceeded target, resulting in funding under both the Broad-Based and Management Incentive Plans at 125% of target.
+"Adjusted Revenue" and "Adjusted EBITDA" are discussed further on page 42 of this proxy statement, and Adjusted EBITDA is reconciled to net income in Appendix B to this proxy statement.
+In selecting these two financial measures, both of which are used to determine short-term cash incentive funding and Performance Share Unit ("PSU") earnings, the LDCC took into account the fact that the Company is making significant investments in technology infrastructure and solution innovation which tend to sacrifice short-term performance on certain other metrics (e.g., earnings per share) in favor of enabling longer-term stockholder value creation.
+The LDCC believes that these performance measures best balance the delivery of steady growth against the investments the Company makes.
+Further, using a one-year performance period for short-term cash incentive plan funding and the determination of the number of PSUs earned allows the LDCC to reward performance for a time period over which the Company has better visibility.
+Setting goals over a longer term is difficult because of the complexity and evolving nature of the business problems addressed by our solutions and would hinder alignment of our performance measures with our Company goals.